MSBradshaw/BOCC/README.md

 ### Reproduce Results

-The figures and tables seen in the article can be reproduced with the jupyter notebooks in `Experiemnts`.
+The figures and tables seen in the article can be reproduced with the jupyter notebooks in `Experiments`.

 ### Reproduce data & clusters